Project

 SpectrumX REU+ Program

-Students will have the opportunity to work with an experienced, trained mentor in their field of interest including, but not limited to, Spectrum Use Cases and Coexistence, Radio & Network Technologies, Data & Machine Learning, Spectrum Economics and Policy, Science Communication, Science Education, and Social Justice.
+Successful applicants will have the opportunity to work with an experienced, trained mentor in their field of interest including, but not limited to, spectrum use cases and coexistence, radio and network technologies, data and machine learning, spectrum economics and policy, science communication, and science education.

 What is an REU Program?